Dog and cat parents know how useful a quality vacuum is for loose fur. These are the the best vacuums for pet hair to keep your home clean.

 After suction and filtration, pay attention to technology and features.
 Mutlow suggests looking for attachments and cleaner heads that contain brush bars, providing agitation on surfaces for optimal hair pickup.
 Attachments that include anti-tangle technology are also key.
 Not only do they help pick up hair, dirt and debris that are ground into the floor, they also help capture dander, pollen and other microscopic bacteria that might have made their way in from outside.

-There are tons of vacuums on the market that claim to be designed for pet owners.
+There are countless vacuums on the market that claim to be designed for pet owners.
 However, they’re not all created equal.
 In order to compile our list of the best vacuums for pets, we tested the top models in our own homes on real pet (and kid) messes.
 We considered features such as suction, maneuverability, cord length, weight and special features, such as lights.
 We also took expert recommendations into consideration and sifted through thousands of reviews to see what other users had to say.
 The end result?
-We narrowed down that initial list of 15 to the top 10 vacuums in a wide range of price points that excel at sucking up stubborn pet hair.
+We narrowed down that initial list of 15 to the top 9 vacuums in a wide range of price points that excel at sucking up stubborn pet hair.

 FAQ